urbandataanalytics/pulse-api-getting-started/README.md

 ## Introduction

 The Pulse API allows you to access various real estate data and analytics.
-This guide includes Jupyter Notebooks demonstrating different aspects of the API, from securing your access to making various types of queries.
+This guide includes Jupyter Notebooks demonstrating different selected use cases, from securing your access to making various types of queries.

 ## Requirements